mem48/geocompr/main.md

 ## Units

 <!-- https://cran.r-project.org/web/packages/units/vignettes/measurement_units_in_R.html -->
+An important feature of CRSs is that they contain information about spatial units.
+Clearly it's vital to know whether a house's measurements are in feet or meters and the same applies to maps.
+It is good cartographic practice to add a *scale bar* onto maps to demonstrate the relationship between distances on the page or screen and distances on the ground.
+Likewise, it is good practice for anyone working with geographic data to know, and formaly specify the units in which the geometry data or pixels are measured.

-The final thing to say about `sf` objects in this chapter is that they have units.
+`sf` objects in this chapter is that they have units.
 This is advantageous because it prevents confusion caused by the fact that different CRSs use different units (most use meters, some use feet).
 Furthermore, it also provides information on dimensionality, as illustrated by calculating the area of Nigeria: